ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

 {NOTE: Scheduling two backups}

-To save on transfer costs you can schedule frequent incremental backups, while backing up your indexes with infrequent full-snapshot type backups.
+To **save on transfer costs** you can schedule frequent incremental backups

+To ensure that you can **recover lost data**, schedule infrequent 'full' backups.
+Infrequent backups can be useful if a mistake was made and you need access to data from a few days ago.

 {NOTE/}